fracapuano/Quinto/README.md

 # Usage

 ## Reproduce our results
-To train the agent, simply run the following command:
+To train the agent with default configuration, simply run the following command:

 ```python
 python train.py